Anica1004/CourseJournal/README.md

 \
  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Professor: Steve Wolfman
 \
+ &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Course Rating: 10/10
+\
  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Summary: I would have done better if I have watched the edX videos and focused on the basic syntax instead of complex ideas.
 - The application will store this data, so users can visit as if it is a journal.
 Also, the application will provide a grade summary of the year, calculating the average percentage and also the total credits the user has taken in the particular year.
-- The data will be categorized by undergraduate year, so the user can easily click on a particular year that they want to see the summary or data of. (ex. click on Year 2 to see the courses and grades they have gotten in second year)
+- The data will be categorized by undergraduate year, so the user can easily choose a a particular year, so they can check the course information of that particular year.
+- (ex. click on Year 2 to see the courses they have taken in second year)